jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 };
 ```

-Never the less, closures do have concrete types.
+Even if a closure is not annotated, it _does_ have concrete types.
 This example would fail to compile:

 ```rust
 let example_closure = |x| x;